 Some links are now needed.
-Remember, you are starting to build a graph of animations.
+From here on, you are actually starting to build a graph of animations.
 Now that you have two animations, they can link in several ways:

 - Idle to Run

 - Run to Idle

 - Idle to Idle

 - Run to Run